django/deps/final/0001-dep-process.rst

 --------------------

-Once the idea's been vetted and the roles are filled, a draft DEP should be presented to django-developers.
+Once the idea's been vetted and the roles are filled, a draft DEP should be presented to django-developers and/or the Django Forum.
 This gives the author a chance to flesh out the draft DEP to make sure it's properly formatted, of high quality, and to address initial concerns about the proposal.

-Following the discussion on django-developers, the proposal should be sent as a GitHub pull request to the `django/deps <https://github.com/django/deps>`_ repo.
+Following the discussion, the proposal should be sent as a GitHub pull request to the `django/deps <https://github.com/django/deps>`_ repo.
 This PR should add a DEP to the ``drafts/`` directory, written in the style described below.
 The draft must be written in DEP style; if it isn't the pull request may be rejected until proper formatting rules are followed.

 At this point, developers review the pull request.
-In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on django-developers to ensure that this review happens quickly.
+In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on django-developers and/or the Django Forum to ensure that this review happens quickly.
 A reviewer will do the following:

 * Read the DEP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to be